-In Hungary the legal and regulatory policies regarding the banking sector correspond to related policies of western European countries and the European Union.
+In Hungary, the legal and regulatory policies regarding the banking sector correspond to related policies of western European countries and the European Union.
 The above regulations rest on three main principles:

-- security (the main aspects of security are described in question 1); - competition (securing equal conditions and fair competition); and consumer protection. - Future regulation, in correspondence with EU legislation, is likely to focus on enhanced liquidity and risk management of financial institutions and to expand regulatory control in the banking industry.
+security (the main aspects of security are described in question 1);

+- · competition (securing equal conditions and fair competition); and - · consumer protection.

+Future regulation, in conjunction with EU legislation, is likely to focus on enhanced liquidity and risk management of financial institutions and to expand regulatory control in the banking industry.
 It shall be a continuous function of the legal and regulatory policies to increase the ability of the banks to be shock resistant, generate and ensure sustainable and fair competition between banks and as well as increase consumer protection.
-On the other hand, as the banking industry is in 'post-crisis' condition, the government and the Central Bank also have a role of boosting the loan operation activity of the industry.